 This approach means you can start selling to your existing Facebook fans quickly.
 But, in the longer term, it’s likely to limit the audience you can reach.
 As X-Cart puts it: “No matter how successful your Facebook Store is, with it you will be getting only about 10% of all sales, compared to having your own website PLUS a Facebook presence.”

 With the introduction of the Facebook Shop API, many of the best eCommerce platforms have introduced integrations, including Shopify, BigCommerce and Ecwid.

 If you already use one these platforms, then you should be able to set up your Facebook Shop in just a few clicks.
 If you don’t, then setting one up this way will require a little more time, skill and investment than going for the Facebook-only option.
 But, in the longer term, it will be more scaleable.

 When you take this approach, you’ll be able to sell via Facebook PLUS your own online store.
 You’ll be able to manage your stock, payments and shipping across multiple stores from one place.
-And, if your shop really takes off, you’ll be able to outsource your order fulfilment to a service like ours.
+And, if your shop really takes off, you’ll be able to outsource your order fulfillment to a service like ours.

 It all began in 2010, when James Hyde and James Strachan couldn’t find a modern shipping service for the eCommerce business they ran.
 Faced with messy warehouses based on out-dated systems, they decided to build their own.
 We’ve not stood still since, helping hundreds of online brands scale up – and scaling with them.